ArduPilot/ardupilot_wiki/common/source/docs/common-osd-overview.rst

     The typical MAXChip based OSD screen has a visible matrix of 30 horizontal x 13 vertical chars in NTSC standard, while PAL standard has 16 vertical chars.
 The OSD code enables auto-detection of NTSC vs. PAL to match input signal properties.

-.. note::    ArduPilot calculates an sensor-less airspeed estimate that is used if no sensor is present or fails. :rerf:`ARSPD_TYPE<ARSPD_TYPE>` must be set to zero in order to display this value as the airspeed item, if no sensor is present.
+.. note::    ArduPilot calculates an sensor-less airspeed estimate that is used if no sensor is present or fails. :ref:`ARSPD_TYPE<ARSPD_TYPE>` must be set to zero in order to display this value as the airspeed item, if no sensor is present.

 User Programmable Warnings
 ============================